50 Best American-Made Products You Can Buy

 Herman Miller

-$1,445 from Herman Miller
+$1,805 from Herman Miller

 Shop Now

 Know that really comfortable chair in the office that's been around since your company was a startup?
 It's likely Herman Miller's Aeron.
 Much like the other iconic American products on this list, the Aeron's beauty stemmed from its design.
 Folks in the design community love it so much that it's found a place at the Museum of Modern Design in New York.
-Herman Miller cranks out its chairs at two factories in Western Michigan, producing about four a minute.
+Herman Miller cranks out its chairs at two factories in Western Michigan, producing nearly four a minute.

 Pendleton Wool Camp Blanket With Leather Carrier